Singular value decomposition: Principal Component Analysis

-We see that $\mathbf{V} \boldsymbol{\Sigma}$ contains the scores of the rows of $\mathbf{X}$ (i.e. each observation), and $\mathbf{U}$ is the matrix whose columns are principal component loading vectors.
+We see that $\mathbf{V} \mathbf{\Sigma}$ contains the scores of the rows of $\mathbf{X}$ (i.e. each observation), and $\mathbf{U}$ is the matrix whose columns are principal component loading vectors.

 Signal processing

 The SVD and pseudoinverse have been successfully applied to signal processing, image processing and big data (e.g., in genomic signal processing).

 Other examples

 The SVD is also applied extensively to the study of linear inverse problems and is useful in the analysis of regularization methods such as that of Tikhonov.
 It is widely used in statistics, where it is related to principal component analysis and to correspondence analysis, and in signal processing and pattern recognition.
 It is also used in output-only modal analysis, where the non-scaled mode shapes can be determined from the singular vectors.
 Yet another usage is latent semantic indexing in natural-language text processing.

-In general numerical computation involving linear or linearized systems, there is a universal constant that characterizes the regularity or singularity of a problem, which is the system's "condition number" $\kappa := \sigma_\text{max} / \sigma_\text{min}$.
+In general numerical computation involving linear or linearized systems, there is a universal constant that characterizes the regularity or singularity of a problem, which is the system's "condition number" $\kappa = \sigma_\text{max} / \sigma_\text{min}$.
 It often controls the error rate or convergence rate of a given computational scheme on such systems.

 The SVD also plays a crucial role in the field of quantum information, in a form often referred to as the Schmidt decomposition.
-Through it, states of two quantum systems are naturally decomposed, providing a necessary and sufficient condition for them to be entangled: if the rank of the $\mathbf \Sigma$ matrix is larger than one.
+Through it, states of two quantum systems are naturally decomposed, providing a necessary and sufficient condition for them to be entangled: if the rank of the matrix $\mathbf \Sigma$ is larger than one.

 One application of SVD to rather large matrices is in numerical weather prediction, where Lanczos methods are used to estimate the most linearly quickly growing few perturbations to the central numerical weather prediction over a given initial forward time period; i.e., the singular vectors corresponding to the largest singular values of the linearized propagator for the global weather over that time interval.
 The output singular vectors in this case are entire weather systems.
-These perturbations are then run through the full nonlinear model to generate an ensemble forecast, giving a handle on some of the uncertainty that should be allowed for around the current central prediction.
+These perturbations are then run through the full non-linear model to generate an ensemble forecast, giving a handle on some of the uncertainty that should be allowed for around the current central prediction.